akruszewski/gibl/manuscript/chapter2.md

 1. The first evaluation has a type of number
 1. The second evaluation (which stands for true) has a type of boolean
 1. The third evaluation (which stands for false) has a type of boolean
+1. The fourth evaluation has a type of a character
-1. The fourth evaluation has a type of a string
+1. The fifth evaluation has a type of a string

 ### 2.4.2.
 Lists, evaluation, quotes